Dutch Oven Daddy

 What is the best cut of beef for pot roast?

-A boneless chuck roast is the best cut.
-Look for one with plenty of marbling and connective tissue.
-Brisket and bottom roast also work well for this method.
+A boneless chuck roast with plenty of marbling is the best choice.
+The fat and connective tissue are what make pot roast tender and rich.
+Brisket and bottom round also work with the same method.

 Dutch oven beef roast with carrots, onions, potatoes, and celery.